grid-line

 Organizations looking to protect themselves against theft might want to first look in their own offices and storefronts.
 Employee theft remains a significant sunk cost for businesses of all sizes.

 Dishonest employees have found several ways to skim extra money from their employers.
-Whether it’s through years-long fraud or embezzlement schemes or pocketing showroom merchandise, employee theft is a widespread issue.
+Whether it’s through years-long fraud, embezzlement schemes, or pocketing showroom merchandise, employee theft is a widespread issue.

 In this article, you’ll learn about the numbers and methods behind employee theft in 2024.